Giovanni Cosimo Bonomo: Career and research

-Unlike Cestoni, no known paintings of sketches of Bonomo survive.
+Unlike Cestoni, no known paintings or sketches of Bonomo survive.

 Merit

 Compared to the traditional medical doctrine which considered scabies to be the result of a humoral dyscrasia, or in the view of iatrochemists, a purging of the corrosive salts contained in the lymph, Bonomo supported the mite origin of scabies.
 His style of discovery was commanding with lucid reasoning: after examining the problem with Cestoni, they proved that the "bacarelli" or "pellicelli" of scabies were the cause and not its effect; after examining "many needy patients" they investigated the presence and shape of the mites with their "poor and weak microscope", observing them in the skin, how they created their "small streets from one place to another with its eating and gnawing".

 Moreover, Bonomo helped refute the hypothesis that considered the mites an effect of mange as spontaneously generated by "corrupt humors".
 They had witnessed how an "egg" came out of a mite during direct observation under a microscope.
 According to Bonomo, this proved that these mites were produced via procreation like other animals and insects.
-Based upon his repeated observations and experiences, Bonomo proved that the scabies and its effects on the skin were caused by these organisms.
-The pathological manifestations of the skin thus became "consequences" of the corrosive action of the mite, and scabies was thus recognized as an "external" disease.
+Based upon his repeated observations and experiences, Bonomo proved that these organisms caused scabies and their effects on the skin.
+The pathological manifestations of the skin thus became "consequences" of the corrosive action of the mite, and scabies was therefore recognized as an "external" disease.
 Moreover, the contagious nature and transmission of the disease, through animals "very apprehensive to apply themselves" and to proliferate, was justified.

 After Bonomo's death, his pamphlet was discovered by the English physician Richard Mead, who was passing through Italy and included it as an abstract in the Philosophical Transactions of the Royal Society of London (XXIII [1702–03], No. 283, pp. 129–699).
 A French translation was found in the Collection Académique, part étr., IV, Paris 1757, pp. 574–81.